THSWind/bootstrapped-DQN/README.md

 ### To do ###
 - Improve documentation
 - Add ability to remember frontiers
-- Debug and get this to work fully
+- Debug and get this to work fully (like getting the bash file to work)